pablocasares/enricher/docs/configuration/metrics.md

 This listener adds a new property to specify the metrics Kafka topic `metric.kafka.topic`, by default is `__enricher_metrics`

 ### Custom Listeners
-You can made new listeners to do this you need to implement the [MetricListener Class](https://github.com/wizzie-io/metrics-library/blob/master/src/main/java/io/wizzie/metrics/listeners/MetricListener.java).
+You can made new listeners.
+To do this you need to implement the [MetricListener Class](https://github.com/wizzie-io/metrics-library/blob/master/src/main/java/io/wizzie/metrics/listeners/MetricListener.java).